pilotmoon/popclipweb/site/dev/snippets.md

 code syntax highlighting and autocomplete from our text editor, and we don't have to indent the script awkwardly in the YAML.

-The config header should be added using the appropriate comment style of the source language.

 When using the inverted syntax, the whole text becomes the `shell script file`, `javascript file` or `applescript file` for the extension, as appropriate.

+The config header should be added using the appropriate comment style for the source language.

 ### Required fields